isdevrodrigues/cha-lab-bh/README.md

 This project is a reflection of my personal journey through the basics of web development, particularly HTML, CSS, and SASS.
 It's aim is to serve as both a learning milestone and a platform to share my progress.

-### Key Features:

-- **Responsive Design**: Ensuring accessibility and a seamless experience across desktop and mobile.
-- **Interactive UI**: An engaging user interface that balances aesthetics with functionality.
-- **Localization**: Although the content is in Portuguese, the development practices and documentation are maintained in English for broader accessibility.

 ## Learning Outcomes

 Throughout the development of this website, I have acquired a multitude of skills and best practices, including but not limited to: